darlancodes/blog_portfolio_backend/README.md

-README
+###Rails Rocks !!

-Back End of the Blog and Portfolio.
+####Back End of the Blog and Portfolio.

+#####Features in the Project:

+ - Disqus comments
+ - User authentication with devise
+ - friendly_id gem for posts
+ - markdown and code syntax for posts, with pygments.rb and redcarpet gems
+ - Pagination with the will_paginate gem

--Practice is Always good :)
+ :)